-Molokini rises from 300 feet below from the ocean’s surface and is a half-mile wide.
+Molokini rises from 300 feet below the ocean’s surface and is a half-mile wide.
 Its diameter is 0.6 km.
 The highest point is 161 feet above sea level.

-The history of Molokini is very interesting.
+The history of Molokini Hawaii is very interesting.
 It was formed by a volcanic eruption in the Cenozoic era.
 According to Hawaiian myths, Molokini was an attractive young woman who was cut into two pieces and transformed into a rock by Pele, the fire goddess.

 According to historians and archaeologists, Hawaiians used to visit Molokini in the early days for fishing.
 They also hunted seabirds and collected their eggs.

-Today, Molokini is one of the best locations for snorkeling.
+Today, Molokini Reef is one of the best locations for snorkeling.
 It features in the bucket list of tourists who love scuba diving and snorkeling.
 It is a bird sanctuary and Marine Life Conservation District.